 While some students may want to use a spiral or loose leaf notebook, it’s important to use something like the Composition Notebook shown here instead, which clearly shows that entries were not tampered with or pages were not removed.

 Why is it important to start every science project by having a notebook?
 Notebooks are “thinking tools” and allow each student to construct his or her own understanding, observations and discoveries about the project.
 This is extremely important when students are part of a team project, in order to see how each member of the team participates and how each one thinks about the project themselves.

-Also, choosing a topic for a science fair research or engineering design project usually comes as a result of brainstorming sessions, doodling, and a sometimes lengthly process to decide what to select.
+Also, choosing a topic for a science fair research or engineering design project usually comes as a result of brainstorming sessions, reading books or even blogs like AG Market Network, doodling, and a sometimes lengthly process to decide what to select.
 Students are often asked by judges how they came up with the idea for their projects.
 Students who start using notebooks before they begin this process can show judges their early thinking and decision-making process about their projects.

 A lot of what we know about scientific discoveries from the past have come from reviewing the notebooks of famous scientists who understood the importance of them.
 Maybe some of our MSSEF students will become famous one of these days and their science notebooks will become a piece of his(her)story!

 Famous Scientists Notebooks Images courtesy of Creative Commons Licensing.